|Notes on Conceptual Fiction

 work of conceptual fiction.
 It is not.
 At no point is the reader's

-sense of reality challenged by the straightforward narrative style
+sense of reality challenged by the straightforward narrative style of

-common with the stories discussed here.
+with the stories discussed here.

 By the same token, it is easy to see how mistaken those fans are

-in other words stories with a large dose of "real" science in them.
+other words stories with a large dose of "real" science in them.

 Even a quick survey of science fiction books shows that the

 science is almost always bogus, and simply serves as a gateway